Finitely Dependent Insertion Processes: Uniform Weight Graphs

 Thus we have verified the conditions of \cref{lem:kiteFree}.
 Consequently, the vertex $d$ is adjacent to at least two of $a,b,c$.
-This contradicts the hypothesis that $a\not\sim d$ and $a\not\sim b$.
-It follows that the relation $a\not\sim b$ is in fact transitive.
+This contradicts the hypothesis that $w(a,d)=w(a,b)=0$.
+Thus the relation \eqref{eq:rel} is transitive, and we deduce that it is an equivalence relation.

-Hence $a\not\sim b$ is an equivalence relation.
-Decompose $V$ into the equivalence classes, and observe that $G$ is complete multipartite with parts given by the equivalence classes.